andrewt3000/MachineLearning/README.md

 Machine Learning is a sub-field of artificial intelligence that uses data to train predictive models.

 #### 3 Types of machine learning
-1. Supervised learning - Minimize an error function using labeled training data.
+1. Supervised learning - learns from labeled training data.
-2. Unsupervised learning - Find patterns using unlabled training data.
+2. Unsupervised learning - learns from unlabled training data.
 Examples include Principal component analysis and clustering.
 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.

 #### 2 Types of machine learning problems